joshwcomeau/react-collection-helpers/README.md

 ### `<Some>`

 Render the children if the predicate returns true for **any** child.
-A Fallback node can be provided, to be rendered if the predicate returns false.
+A Fallback node can be provided, to be rendered if the predicate returns false for all children.
 Otherwise, nothing will be rendered.

-If no predicate is provided, will return true if the collection has 1+ items, and false if the collection is empty.
+If no predicate is provided, the content will be rendered as long as the collection has 1 item or more.
+If an empty collection is supplied, the fallback content will be rendered.

 #### Props